”I don’t know what happened, it’s the same box I always get.”

 In the same sense companies can change their formulas but it still looks like the same box.
 It may say “New Formula!”, and the consumer just assumes it’s going to be an improvement in their favor.
 It could be “improved” by changing hues or levels of developer, which means your hair isn’t going to turn out the same as it did last time.
 I’ve often heard, “I don’t know what happened, it’s the same box I always get.”.
 You might think that you’re buying the same haircolor but you’re not.

 *This content is copyrighted by Erika E. Brown and Confessions of a Cosmetologist.
-Please contact me if you would like information on how to properly link to this article!
+Please contact me if you would like information on how to properly link to this article.
+I DO NOT, under ANY circumstances authorize the copying of this content for any purpose.

 Sources: The ABCH Study Portfolio